-· Adjustments FTE Amount TOTAL FY 2022 APPROVED ALL FUNDS BUDGET 29.00 \$2,077,800 All Programs Current services adjustment- Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including a 1.5% pay scale increase and regular increases and/or decreases in salaries & benefits, contracts, and materials.
-0.00 \$252,100 All Programs The FY 2023 Approved Budget includes funding for a 6% increase to sworn Fire pay scales, a 5% increase to sworn Police and Sheriff pay scales, and a 4% increase to General Schedule pay scales to better align City employee salaries with the regional market and recruit and retain a high quality workforce.
-The budget also approves adding three steps to General Schedule pay scales to equalize the overall scale ranges for the Public Safety and General Schedule pay scales.
-Through the Add/Delete process, City Council also approved funding for an additional 0.5% City-wide pay scale adjustment for all City employees, as well as an additional 0.5% pay scale adjustment for sworn Public Safety employee groups, bringing the total increases to 7% for sworn Fire employees, 6% for sworn Police and Sheriff employees, and 4.5% for General Schedule employees.
-This pay scale increase for capitalized positions will be funded with capital fund balances.
-0.00 \$0 All Programs Construction Contract Specialist - A new Construction Contract Specialist position is being added to improve the quality, performance, and efficiency of capital project delivery.
-This position and associated non-personnel costs (e.g. supplies and technology) are budgeted in the CIP and included in the General Fund Cash Capital transfer budgeted in Non-Departmental.
+Adjustments FTE Amount TOTAL FY 2022 APPROVED ALL FUNDS BUDGET 29.00 \$2,077,800 All Programs Current services adjustment- Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including a 1.5% pay scale increase and regular increases and/or decreases in salaries & benefits, contracts, and materials.
+0.00 \$252,100 All Programs Construction Contract Specialist - A new Construction Contract Specialist position is being added to improve the quality, performance, and efficiency of capital project delivery.
+The position is budgeted in the CIP and funding for the position is included in the General Fund Cash Capital transfer budgeted in Non-Departmental.
+Any associated non-personnel costs (e.g. supplies and technology) are also incorporated in the General Fund Cash Capital transfer budgeted in Non-Departmental.
+1.00 \$0 All Programs Real Estate Acquisition Specialist Position - One new Real Estate Acquisition Specialist position, to provide subject matter expertise on real estate transactions for small and large scale projects across the City.
+This position will work in conjunction with the City Attorney's Office, which is adding a Real Estate Acquisition Attorney position.
+This position is budgeted in the CIP and funding for the position is included in the General Fund Cash Capital transfer budgeted in Non-Departmental.
+Any associated non-personnel costs (e.g. supplies and technology) are also incorporated in the General Fund Cash Capital transfer budgeted in Non-Departmental.
 1.00 \$0 ARPA Program Non-Technical Project Manager Position - An American Rescue Plan Act (ARPA) funded Non-Technical Project Manager position was added to the Department as part of the July 6, 2021 City Council approved distribution of ARPA funding.
 This position is dedicated to ARPA funding oversight.
-Detailed information on recommended ARPA projects can be found in the American Rescue Plan Act of 2021 subsection of the Grant Funding and Special Revenue Funds section of the FY 2023 Approved Budget document.
-1.00 \$0 TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 31.00 \$2,329,900
+Detailed information on recommended ARPA projects can be found in the American Rescue Plan Act of 2021 subsection of the Grant Funding and Special Revenue Funds section of the FY 2023 Proposed Budget document.
+1.00 \$0 TOTAL FY 2022 APPROVED ALL FUNDS BUDGET 32.00 \$2,329,900